Dealer Licensing in Kentucky

 - Restricted and automotive recycling dealers: These applicants should follow the same requirements as listed above; however, if the applicant is seeking only a restricted/automotive recycling license, only a commercial general liability policy is required.
 The applicant must also submit a copy of salvage/recycling yard operation permit and a statement signed by the zoning official authorizing that the location is fit for this type of business.

-An application fee of $40 is required at the time you submit your completed documents to the commission.
+An application fee of $40 and a $20 background check fee for each owner is required at the time you submit your completed documents to the commission.